-- 1. Work experience (as an employee or volunteer) in a health care environment, preferably involving direct patient care. - 2.
-Customer service experience (as an employee or volunteer) involving face-to-face contact and communication with the public.
+- 1. Work experience in a health care environment, preferably involving direct patient care. - 2.
+Customer service experience involving face-to-face contact and communication with the public.

 Student Selection Process

 In the likely event that the number of qualified applicants exceeds the available program slots, a lottery will be used as a means of student selection.
 Qualified applicants on the wait list from the previous application period are given priority for the current year's selection process.
 Detailed information regarding the status of the student selection process for a particular application period may be obtained by following the weblink to "Program Status Statement," from the Radiologic Science website: www.merritt.edu/radsc Depending on the number of clinical placements available at affiliate sites, the program accepts approximately 22 - 26 students per year.
 All applicants will be notified of acceptance status.